Jacob-J-Thomas/IntelligenceHub/README.md

 **Note:** The repository includes a Python script, `IntelligenceHub\infrastructure\env_setup.py`, that generates a development configuration file by populating `appsettings.Development.json` from a template.
 You may find it worthwhile to save the API keys and URLs associated with these resources so that you can easily enter them into the Python script later.

 - **Essential Resources for Basic Completions**:
 The below resources are the bare minimum requirements to run the API and get a `200` response from the `\Completion\Chat\{profileName}` endpoint.
-If your application requires RAG database operations, app insight telemetry collection, or
+If your application requires RAG database operations or app insight telemetry collection, please ensure you follow the associated steps in the optional "Additional Cloud Resources" section.
   - **SQL Database (required)** – The application relies on SQL to store conversation history, completion profiles, and RAG metadata.
 You can use a local SQL Server instance following the [SQL Server Installation Guide](https://docs.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server?view=sql-server-ver15) (free versions are [available here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)).
 Run the scripts in `\IntelligenceHub\IntelligenceHub.DAL\Scripts` after creating the database.
 If you plan to use Azure AI Search, your SQL database must be reachable from Azure (for example, by deploying an [Azure SQL Database](https://learn.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal#prerequisites) or exposing your local server).
   - An API key from one of the supported LLM providers (e.g., OpenAI, Azure OpenAI, or Anthropic).
 NOTE: Technically only one of the below is required, provided you only use that host.
     - **OpenAI**: Retrieve your API key from [OpenAI's platform](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).